 Once the patient displays signs of trustworthiness and other positive improvements during his stay, he or she can have the chance to spend time with loved ones in specified areas.
 As he or she continues to improve, he or she will be allowed to go outside the facility along with approved visitors.

 Before visiting someone inside an inpatient rehab facility, it is important to know the rehab facility’s visitation policies.
-Inpatient rehab is considered one of the best treatment options for people with addiction problems.
-Hence, these rules are made with the patients in mind – and aim for long-term treatment and recovery.
+These rules are made with the patients in mind – and aim for long-term treatment and recovery.
 These rules are also made to help former rehab patients develop healthier habits and encourage them to make better life choices.

 You will be subjected to screening before you can enter and visit someone from the facility.
 This strict implementation of inspection prevents possible smuggling of illegal substances inside the facility.
 This will also protect the patient and others inside the facility against illegal possession of these substances.
 Also, the facility can impose “no visitors allowed” if there is a suspicion of someone smuggling of illegal substances or if that someone is deemed a bad influence on the patient.